cadCAD-org/cadcad-cli/README.md

 cadcad-cli
 ```

-By default, `cadcad-cli` runs in non-interative mode.
-If you do no specify a template when you run it, it will default to the included `normal` template.
+By default, `cadcad-cli` runs in non-interactive mode.
+If you do no specify a template when you run it it will default to the included `normal` template.

 For complete usage info:
 ```bash